 - 1. Restaurant Permit Alcoholic drink shall not be served in any restaurant, except as an accessory use to the primary function of serving food and operating under a restaurant liquor permit as provided in CGS Section 30-22a, as amended. - 2.
 Retail Sale No building or premises shall be used for the purpose of sale or exchange of alcoholic liquors at retail if the main entrance to that part of the building subject to licensing is within 750 feet of a church or public school or another establishment having a liquor control permit. - 3.
 On-Premises Consumption An establishment allowing only on-premises consumption of beer, wine and cider not exceeding six percent liquor by volume shall be located at least 100 feet from a church or public school. - 4.
 Grocery Grocery stores with beer and wine permits shall be considered or regarded as a package store outlet. - 5.
 Bottling / Storage Except as limited above, the bottling and wholesale sale and storage of alcoholic liquors is permitted in the Industrial District, without limitation of distance from any liquor outlet. - 6.
 Residential Districts Provided the main entrance to that part of the building subject to licensing is more than 750 feet from a church or public school or another establishment having a liquor control permit, the sale of alcoholic liquors for consumption on the premises is permitted In residential districts as follows: - a.
 A club under a club permit. - b.
 At a public golf course or golf center under a restaurant permit, a restaurant permit for beer only, a restaurant permit for beer and wine only or a cafe permit, as defined in the Connecticut General Statutes. - 7.
-Farm Winery / Brewery In accordance with Section 6.12 of these Regulations.
+Golf Course Or Golf Center At a public golf course or golf center under a restaurant permit, a restaurant permit for beer only, a restaurant permit for beer and wine only or a cafe permit, as defined in the Connecticut General Statutes.